 Credit bureaus have the legal obligation to reply to your correspondence within a 30 day time frame.
-The Fair Credit Reporting Act states that the bureaus must have their investigation completed on your behalf within thirty (30) days.
-In some cases things do not go as planned and there is no reply.
+The Fair Credit Reporting Act states that the bureaus must have their investigation completed on your behalf within four weeks.
+In some cases things do not go as planned.
 So what do you do now?